Pollard scores 2 with Elliott out, Cowboys beat 49ers 41-33

 Mullens had a chance to lead the 49ers to a tiebreaking score, but safety Donovan Wilson’s first career interception put Dallas in position for the lead.
 After three straight incompletions, Zuerlein kicked a 46-yarder for a 27-24 lead.

+“Why I stuck with Nick through a pick there in the fourth quarter, I thought he had been playing well, we were in a tight game,” Shanahan said.
+“I’m not just going to take a guy out in the fourth quarter right in a tight game right after he throws his first interception.”

-Anthony Brown had the second pick of Mullens, and Pollard broke loose for a clinching 40-yard score.
+Anthony Brown had the second pick of Mullens, and Pollard broke several tackles on a clinching 40-yard score.
 Pollard, who had a 1-yard TD plunge early, finished with 69 yards.
-Elliott has been battling a calf injury for weeks and was declared out before the game.
+Dallas had 47 yards rushing before Pollard’s long TD.
+Elliott was ruled out before the game.

-The 49ers had at least two turnovers for the eighth straight game, their longest streak since 2008.

-After San Francisco kicked a field goal on second down to cut its deficit to a touchdown in the final minute, CeeDee Lamb grabbed the onside kick and returned it 47 yards for a touchdown.
+“In the second half, I feel like we were just trying to find a way to get a first down, we weren’t able to run the ball very well,” Dalton said.
+“That run he had at the end of the game was special.
+But we’ve got to find a way to be most consistent in the run game.”

 CANADIAN RECORD